|CNY Hiking HOME PAGE||Finger Lakes Trail||Long Path||Catskill Waterfalls||Catskill 3500 Club||Catskill 67|

 The Catskill Park is a forest preserve in the mountainous region in Southeastern New York State featuring public and private lands in Ulster, Greene, Delaware and Sullivan Counties.
 Ninety-eight peaks over 3,000 feet high form an impressive skyline.
 Its blend of public and private lands is similar to Adirondack Park to the north.
 The Catskill Forest Preserve is the state land within the Catskill Park.
 Since its creation in 1885, it has grown from 34,000 to almost 300,000 acres.

 The NY-NJ Trail Conference has a great Catskill Trails Map Set that we recommend in planning your Catskill hiking adventure!We also recommend the National Geographic Trails Illustrated Map for the Catskills.
+Look below for some other recommendations.

 Hiking opportunities abound in the Catskill Park.
 There are approximately 300 miles of marked, maintained hiking trails on public Forest Preserve land.
 Stewardship and development of these trails is shared by the New York State Forest Rangers and local chapters of hiking clubs such as the New York/New Jersey Trail Conference and the Adirondack Mountain Club.
 There are 35 Catskill peaks boasting heights greater than 3500 foot elevation, and people who hike to the summits of each of these peaks earn membership in the Catskill 3500 Club.
 You'll also find the Catskill Mountain Club maintaining trails and doing hiking events in the area.